teumaywerashe/teumaywerashe/README.md

 # 🚀 About Me

-I'm a **Software Engineer and Full-Stack Developer** with hands-on experience building scalable web applications using the **MERN stack (MongoDB, Express.js, React, Node.js)**.
+I'm a **Software Engineering** student at AAiT and **Full-Stack Developer** with hands-on experience building scalable web applications using the.

 I enjoy designing **RESTful APIs, secure authentication systems, and responsive user interfaces**.
 I'm passionate about **clean code, technical problem-solving, and building high-performance startup technology solutions**.